Flag of England 13cen-mod.

 Newton was notorious for mood-swings and emotional insecurity.
 He was known for a classic pattern of reacting to logical criticism of his academic work with fits of rage

 Isaac Newton was prone toward episodic paranoia and rage.
 He was particularly violent toward any suggestion that he might collegially share credit with other scientists who were clearly collaborating on the same topics and discussions, and aggressively handled any suggestions of plagiarism with personally vindictive attacks.

-In his later-life tenure as president of the Royal Society (60's and 70's), Newton was viewed as controlling to the point of tyranny, dominating the work of others and manipulating who and what would be published
+IIn his later-life tenure as president of the Royal Society (60's and 70's), Newton was viewed as controlling to the point of tyranny, dominating the work of others and manipulating the decisions regarding who and what would be published